bushw011/urmorris-pages/pages/04.feature/freshmen-orientation-2018/default.md

 date: '20-09-2018 13:38'
 ---

-**By Jon Antonsen, Feature Editor & Geordi Jones, Feature Editor II** _originally published in Issue 1, Volume 31 of The Univeristy Register on Friday, April 13, 2018_
+**By Jon Antonsen, Feature Editor & Geordi Jones, Feature Editor II** _originally published in Issue 1, Volume 31 of The Univeristy Register on Friday, September 14, 2018_

 Morris may be a small town, but there’s no lack of things to do.
 Nowhere is this clearer than at Crystal Lanes, now featuring automated scoring!
 Make a visit to Morris’ very own bowling alley, open 3 p.m. to 10:30 p.m.
 Monday through Thursday, 3 p.m. to 12 a.m.
 Friday, 1 p.m. to 12 a.m.
 Saturday, and 1:30 p.m. to 10p.m.
 Sunday.
 Games are $3.50 per game per person.
 Don’t have your own bowling shoes?
 Rent a pair from Crystal Lanes for only 75 cents.
 On Sunday, Crystal Lanes has a special price: only $3 for a game and bowling shoes.
 If you’re looking for a bite to eat while you play, Crystal Lanes has pizza, snacks, and drinks of the non-alcoholic variety.